DIncalciLab/LFV-benchmark/README.md

    ```console
    ./benchmark_standalone_tumor_only.py -t both -s <BAMSURGEON_VCF> -i <BAMSURGEON_VCF_INDEL> -v <VARIANT_CALLING_FOLDER> --o <OUTDIR>
    ```
-   where `--i` is the directory with VCF files generated from BAMSURGEON with the random INDELs inserted in the generated samples
+   where `--i` is the directory with VCF files generated from BAMSURGEON with the random INDELs inserted in the generated samples.
+The VCF files generated from BAMSURGEON with the inserted SNVs/INDELs can be found in `test_files/spiked_vcf/SNV/high_coverage` and `test_files/spiked_vcf/INDEL/high_coverage`

 ## Usage